Kathryn Norton-Smith Data-verified

 OverviewAI-generated summary

-Kathryn Norton-Smith's research investigates the long-term impacts of school disciplinary actions on health outcomes, examining how school suspension during adolescence may influence self-rated health into midlife.
-Her work also explores themes of intersectionality within climate action.
-Norton-Smith has published four scholarly articles, accumulating 35 citations and an h-index of 2.
-Her research network includes collaborators from the University of Arkansas at Fayetteville, such as Michael Niño, Kayla D. Allison, and Alexia Angton, with whom she has co-authored publications.
+Kathryn Norton-Smith's research investigates the long-term impacts of school disciplinary actions on health outcomes, examining how events like school suspension can affect self-rated health from adolescence into midlife.
+Her work also explores intersectional approaches to climate action.
+Norton-Smith has published four scholarly works, with her research garnering 35 citations and an h-index of 2.
+She has collaborated with Michael Niño, Kayla D. Allison, and Alexia Angton, all from the University of Arkansas at Fayetteville, on shared publications.
+Norton-Smith remains an active researcher, with her most recent publication in 2025.

 Metrics